jeftegoes/AwsOverview/Compute/AWS Lambda.md

 - Lambda functions can access EFS file systems if they are running in a VPC.
 - Configure Lambda to mount EFS file systems to local directory during initialization.
 - Must leverage EFS Access Points.
-- Limitations: watch out for the EFS connection limits (one function instance = one connection) and connection burst limits.
+- **Limitations:** Watch out for the EFS connection limits (one function instance = one connection) and connection burst limits.

+## 22.1.
+Clarifying

+- AWS Lambda can mount Amazon Elastic File System only when:
+  - They are in the same AWS account.
+  - And in the same VPC.
+- > Cross-Region EFS access is not supported.
+- > Cross-AZ is supported natively within the same VPC (EFS is regional).

 # 23. Lambda Concurrency and Throttling